Skip to main content

 Even in the case of oral intake, CBD does not cross the blood-brain barrier (BBB), which is why there is no potential for drug abuse.
 On the other hand, opioids added in anti-inflammatory medicines that are usually prescribed for arthritis can cause addiction.
 Due to this, arthritis patients, especially those in their early stages, use CBD oil.

-In terms of side effects, as per the WHO report, people generally tolerate CBD well.
+Regarding side effects, as per the WHO report, people generally tolerate CBD well.
 However, CBD is not FDA-approved yet, which leaves room for the production of CBD products that may contain harmful ingredients.

 6. Herbs